 How to Choose a Travel Dress

-Generally synthetic fabrics make the best travel dresses, because they’re wrinkle and stain resistant.
+Generally synthetic blend fabrics make the best travel dresses, because they’re wrinkle and stain resistant.
 However, knit and sweater dresses from natural or synthetic fibers are amazing for travel in colder climates.
 Sweater dresses look chic, will keep you warm and cozy, and won’t wrinkle.
 Wool and cashmere are also naturally stain and water resistant (I mean, we’re talking small spills, not rainstorms or full glasses of wine).

 I find that rolling clothing is best for preventing wrinkles.
-First fold the sleeves (if any) over the body of the dress, then carefully rolling the dress into a smooth, compact bundle is the best way to avoid wrinkled clothing when you arrive.
-Many travel dresses are wrinkle resistant, but even the best designed travel dresses can wrinkle if you pack poorly, so careful packing is still necessary!
-If you do arrive with wrinkled/ creased clothing, you can often ease out the wrinkles by hanging the item in the bathroom while you take a nice hot, foggy shower.
+First fold the sleeves (if any) over the body of the dress.
+Then carefully roll the dress into a smooth, compact bundle, starting at the neck and smoothing wrinkles as you go.
+Many travel dresses are wrinkle resistant, but even the best designed clothing can wrinkle if you just crumple it up, so careful packing is still necessary!
+If you do arrive with wrinkled/ creased clothing, you can often ease out the wrinkles by hanging the item in the bathroom while you take a nice hot, steamy shower.

 You should also think about how versatile your travel dresses (and other clothing) are.
-I don’t necessarily mind being seen wearing the same couple of outfits all the time, but I do make sure to plan for weather and local customs.
-A longer dress might be more comfortable when the weather turns cooler in the evening, and when combined with a lightweight cardigan, satisfy requirements to be covered up when visiting historic churches.
+I don’t mind being seen wearing the same couple of outfits all the time, but I do make sure to plan for weather and local customs.
+A longer midi to maxi dress might be more comfortable when the weather turns cooler in the evening.
+And when combined with a lightweight cardigan, it will satisfy requirements to be covered up when you’re visiting historic churches, for example.

 Ultimately it’s an individual decision.
 With access to laundry, you could potentially get away with packing just one dress.
-I’m prone to spilling food and drink on myself, so I usually make sure I have a backup or a dress that’s super practical and easy to spot clean.
+I’m prone to spilling food and drink on myself, so I usually make sure I have at least one backup or a dress that’s super versatile and easy to spot clean.